bchall/mqtt-dashboard/README.md

-# MQTT PI Dashboard
+# MQTT Dashboard

-Yet another JavaScript dashboard project for use with RabbitMQ MQTT
+Yet another JavaScript dashboard project for use with RabbitMQ MQTT.
+This project requires Linux with the following prerequisites.

 ## Prerequisite